Malays (ethnic group): As an ethnic name (ethnonym)

 The word "Melayu" as an ethnonym, to allude to a clearly different ethnological cluster, is assumed to have been made fashionable throughout the integration of the Malacca Sultanate as a regional power in the 15th century.
 It was applied to report the social partialities of the Malaccans as opposed to foreigners as of the similar area, especially the Javanese and Thais.
-This is evidenced from the early 16th century Malay word-list by Antonio Pigafetta who joined the Magellan's circumnavigation, that made a reference to how the phrase chiara Malaiu ('Malay ways') was used in the maritime Southeast Asia, to refer to the al parlare de Malaea (Italian for "to speak of Malacca").
+This is evidenced from the early 16th century Malay word-list by Antonio Pigafetta (a participant in Magellan's circumnavigation), which referenced use of the phrase chiara Malaiu ('Malay ways') in maritime Southeast Asia to refer to the al parlare de Malaea (Italian for "to speak of Malacca").

-Classical Malay literature described the Malays in a narrower sense than the modern interpretation.
-Hikayat Hang Tuah (ca. 1700, manuscript ca. 1849) only identifies the Malay people as the subject of Malacca Sultanate; Brunei, at that time, is not considered Malay.
-Hikayat Patani (manuscript: 1876) for example, does not call Patani and Brunei as Malay, that term is only used for Johor.
-Kedah is not included as Malay in the Kedah chronicle/Hikayat Merong Mahawangsa (ca. 1821).
-Hikayat Aceh (ca. 1625, manuscript ca. 1675) linked Malay ethnicity with Johor, but certainly not Aceh or Deli.
+According to historian Anthony Milner, classical Malay literature often described the Malays in a narrower sense than the modern interpretation; referring to the following texts as evidence of this view: